-The diverse composition of the workforce means not only a good gender balance but also the inclusion of different nationalities and a balanced age structure.
+The diverse composition of the work-force means not only a good gender balance but also the inclusion of different nationalities and a balanced age structure.
 In this regard, diversity and equal opportunities have been embedded at Wolford for decades, even without the existence of a precisely formulated diversity concept.
 The Management Board duo consists of one male and one female member.
-The BCG Gender Diversity Index Austria 2022 confirms that Wolford is well positioned when it comes to diversity.
-The Index reflects the analysis of the gender ratio in the management and supervisory boards of the 50 largest listed companies in Austria, with Wolford still ranking among the top ten at number 7, and even at number 2 in a five-year comparison.
-On a Group level, the proportion of women in the workforce is also disproportionately high at 80%, given that the product portfolio caters mainly to women and that the sales staff at the point of sale are generally female.
-Against this background, Wolford has a strong commitment to offering flexible parental leave and parttime working models to its employees so that they can achieve a positive balance between their professional and family lives.
+The BCG Gender Diversity Index Austria 2023 confirms that Wolford is well positioned when it comes to diversity.
+The Index reflects the analysis of the gender ratio in the management and supervisory boards of the 50 largest listed companies in Austria, with Wolford still ranking among the top ten.
+On a Group level, the proportion of women in the work-force is also disproportionately high at 80 %, given that the product portfolio caters mainly to women and that the sales staff at the point of sale are generally female.
+Against this background, Wolford has a strong commitment to offering flexible parental leave and part-time working models to its employees so that they can achieve a positive balance between their professional and family lives.
 (401-3)